 The PreCursor-M+ is for use with bisulfite-converted genomic DNA samples extracted from self-collected vaginal brush specimens.
-Self-collected vaginal brush specimens can be collected and shipped dry or in saline (0.9% w/v NaCl) and upon arrival in the laboratory stored in PreservCyt collection medium.
+Self-collected vaginal brush specimens can be collected and shipped dry and upon arrival in the laboratory stored in PreservCyt collection medium with a recommended storage volume of 2-3 mL.
 Samples in PreservCyt collection medium may be stored at 2-8°C or room temperature for no more than 3 months.